ryanmeredith7/blackhole-dust-simulations/README.md

 ![Popup Menu](photos/RepoPath.png)

-Note that the "Sandbox" field allows you to change where the project will got on your local machine.
+Note that the "Sandbox" field allows you to change where the project will go on your local machine.
 Once you have the project in MATLAB, you can update to future changes by simply clicking the "Pull" button under the project tab.